NathanielWroblewski/wordcube/README.md

 before time expires.
 Build words by selecting contiguous letters without backtracking.  _Spacebar_ selects a letter; _return_ submits words.

+TODO:
 The faces of the cube may be turned.
 When no letters are selected, _return_ cycles through faces, and arrow keys turn selected faces 90°.

 A word's score is the square of its letter count.

+> Copyright (c) 2019 Nathaniel Wroblewski
+> I am making my contributions/submissions to this project solely in my personal
+> capacity and am not conveying any rights to any intellectual property of any
+> third parties.